A One's Cocker Spaniels

 Snäckvägen 7, Äppelviken

-However, many years later I had to admit I had failed in maintaining the Josåfin/Boogie
+Many years later I had to admit I had failed in maintaining the Josåfin/Boogie

 temperament and soundness in my breeding program.